First Time Buyer London

 Helping You Become A Homeowner – Your 1st Step on The Property Ladder

-Mortgages For First Time Buyers – Can I Get A Mortgage?
+Mortgage Advice for First Time Buyers London – Can I Get A Mortgage?

 The following is a list of suggested questions you should ask an adviser:

 - What are the lenders’ rates and any other associated costs, such as reservation fee, product fee and broker fee (if applicable)?

 - Can associated costs be included in the mortgage loan or are they payable upfront?